 That being said, there will be situations when the Pattern Options tool won’t be able to produce that exact pattern design that you’ve envisioned, so when that happens, make sure you keep a close eye on any anomalies that may occur.

 Strive for Balance

-Once you’ve made sure your pattern meets the first requirement, you need to take a step back and take a deep look at your composition’s balance to figure out whether your design needs adjusting.
+Once you’ve made sure your Illustrator pattern meets the first requirement, you need to take a step back and take a deep look at your composition’s balance to figure out whether your design needs adjusting.

 To achieve balance, you need to consider three different aspects:

 Each composing shape or element should be created in relation to its neighbors, so that in the end they will coexist harmoniously, without giving the feeling that they’re competing for attention with one another.
 In other words, don’t make one element tiny and then stack it next to a huge one, since the viewer’s eyes might jump straight to the latter, ignoring the smaller one.

 Also, make sure that if you have different-sized elements, they're spaced out in a way that looks natural, so that when the tile is repeated, you'll develop a clear, readable pattern.

 When working on your main repeating tile, always make sure that your colors work well with one another.
 Also, make sure that you space your colors out evenly, since you don’t want to end up having two or multiple repeating colors in close proximity to one another.

 When positioning your different decorative shapes/elements, go through a couple of different variations to make sure that you’ve figured out the right spot for each one.
 This is really important since, as with colors, you don’t want to have the same shapes/elements stacked very close to one another, which might develop a weird-looking pattern.

 3. How to Access the Default Adobe Illustrator Patterns